openbank/openbank/v1/entitlement/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## Retrieve entitlement request information
+## Retrieve entitlement request information {#method-get-getentitlementrequestforcurrentuser}

 Retrieve information about the entitlement request specified for current user